The Problem

 I won't be covering installing OpenBSD here, although it's extremely

 simple and straight forward.
-You can pick up the disk .iso
+You can pick up the disk .iso image

-image from the download page on OpenBSD website.
+or USB .fs image from the download page on OpenBSD website.
 If

 this is your first time installing OpenBSD, you should check out the